appsemble/appsemble/docs/guide/teams.md

 Page security rules should match that of the data they display.
 Otherwise, they show the user a bunch of errors, which leads to a bad user experience.

-Continuing on the Soccer club app in the resources example, the following could represent the app’s
+Continuing with the Soccer club app in the resources example, the following could represent the app’s
 pages:

 ```yaml